akokai/commongroups-archived/docs/intro.rst

 each group is usually left up to someone else.

-The goal of this project is to provide methods to identify arbitrary sets of chemicals belonging to classes that are *defined by structure.* We aim to apply basic cheminformatics techniques to:
+The goal of this project is to provide methods to identify arbitrary sets of chemicals belonging to structurally-defined classes.
+We aim to apply basic cheminformatics techniques to:

--  Find all molecular structures within a larger set (i.e., database) that belong to a given class.
+-  Find all substances within a larger set (i.e., database) that belong to a given group.

--  Screen individual molecular structures for membership in a given group.
+-  Classify individual substances into the correct group(s).

--  Do each of these things automatically for a large number of groups all at once.
+-  Perform these functions automatically for a large number of groups all at once.

 We imagine the possible uses of the project to include answering questions
 like: *What dithiocarbamates are in this list of compounds?* or *Does this new compound belong to any chemical groups associated with endocrine disruption?*

 Frequently asked questions
 --------------------------

 **Does this tool use structural similarity searching?** No, it uses highly specific substructure searching using `SMARTS`_ and SQL.
 The idea is that the groups of chemicals we want to identify are defined by precise criteria, rather than inferred by similarity.
 We see this approach as complementary to similarity searching methods, with each approach having different advantages.